It is Italy, and yet Sicilians say Sicily is not exactly Italy. There are lots of things to do in Sicily.

 Greeks have a lot to do with the history of Sicily (if not everything to do).
 You may hear the “Magna Crecia” terms.
 That relates to Sicily a lot.

-Sicily is an island located at the very south part of Italy.
+Sicily is an island located in the very south part of Italy.
 It hosts Mount Etna, Europe’s tallest active volcano and a UNESCO World Heritage site.

 Most popular things to do in Sicily

-In a really interesting way these co-exist in a balanced symmetrical way.
+Excitingly, these co-exist in a balanced, symmetrical form.

 Sicily is a strongly religious island.
-They support Pope decisions in a similar strong way, no matter if the “mainland” Italy may disagree.
+They support Pope decisions in a similar robust way, no matter if the “mainland” Italy may disagree.

-If you can be a week in Sicily these are things to do.
+If you can be a week there, these are things to do in Sicily.